cypress-io/code-coverage/README.md

 ## Examples

 - [cypress-io/cypress-example-todomvc-redux](https://github.com/cypress-io/cypress-example-todomvc-redux) is a React / Redux application with 100% code coverage.
 - [cypress-io/cypress-example-realworld](https://github.com/cypress-io/cypress-example-realworld) shows how to collect the coverage information from both back and front end code and merge it into a single report.
+The E2E test step runs in parallel in several CI containers, each saving just partial test coverage information.
+Then a merge job runs taking artifacts and combining coverage into the final report to be sent to an exteral coverage as a service app.
 - [bahmutov/code-coverage-webpack-dev-server](https://github.com/bahmutov/code-coverage-webpack-dev-server) shows how to collect code coverage from an application that uses webpack-dev-server.
 - [bahmutov/code-coverage-vue-example](https://github.com/bahmutov/code-coverage-vue-example) collects code coverage for Vue.js single file components.
 - [lluia/cypress-typescript-coverage-example](https://github.com/lluia/cypress-typescript-coverage-example) shows coverage for React App that uses TypeScript.
 See discussion in issue [#19](https://github.com/cypress-io/code-coverage/issues/19).